See all state pages

 Federal Student Loans

-Federal student loans are all provided by the U.S. Department of Education’s William D. Ford Federal Direct Loan (Direct Loan) Program.
-If you take out a federal loan, the U.S. Department of Education is your lender.
+Federal student loans are provided by the U.S. Department of Education’s Direct Loan Program.
+If you take out a federal loan, the DOE is your lender.
+All federal student loans have fixed interest rates, and they generally have lower interest rates than private loans.

-To see which type of loan you may qualify for, you’ll need to fill out the (FAFSA®) form to apply for financial aid for college or grad school.
-You can review your state’s deadline and the federal FAFSA deadline.
+To see which type of loans you may qualify for, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA®) to apply for financial aid for college or grad school.
+Be aware of your state’s deadline as well as the federal FAFSA deadline.

 You should also review the deadlines for each college to which you are applying, as one college may define their deadline as the date you submit your FAFSA form, while another considers it to be the date on which your FAFSA is actually processed.
 FAFSA will then offer you a financial aid package, dependent on your college, that may include grants, work-study opportunities, and federal student loan options.
 It is important to note that not every student will qualify to receive federal aid.